Unlimited Power (comics): Alternate universe

 In the alternate universe, everyone believes Lord Drakkon is dead, and the Ranger Slayer tries to make amends with her past, which leads to confront Scorpina, the new Commander of Drakkon's Ranger Sentry army.
-After a hard talk, Slayer gets the trust of the Coinless, but they are attacked by zombies lead by the ghost of Rita Repulsa, who was summoned by Trini Kwan as a desperate measure to end their war, to no avail.
+After a hard talk, Slayer gets the trust of the Coinless, but they are attacked by zombies led by the ghost of Rita Repulsa, who was summoned by Trini Kwan as a desperate measure to end their war, to no avail.
 Slayer has later convinced the Sentries to join forces with the Coinless to fight Rita's army.
 Trini and Scorpina succeed in trapping Rita on her staff, causing the zombies to vanish.
 Slayer is chosen by everyone to take Drakkon's place as the new leader of the Sentries.

 As Slayer tries to adjust herself into her new role, the aftermath of Drakkon's rampage seems to be irreparable.
 After having an altercation with a Coinless rebel, Adam Park suggests locking him in the Deathlock, a special prison made by Drakkon, leading Slayer to go there and free all the prisoners inside.
 As she releases a man inside a Ranger armor, he desperately reveals her actions activated a signal, sending a message that allows an army of space monsters to conquer the world in case Drakkon was defeated.
 After being freed from his armor, the prisoner is revealed to be Jason Scott, and Scorpina reveals that the invading creatures are led by Eclipta, an emissary of Dark Specter.
 Jason suggests removing the Power Coins from the Deathlock's disruptor, but the others refuse.
 However, during the battle between the Sentries and Eclipta's army, Jason removes the Coins anyway, causing the Sentries to lose their powers.
 Slayer convinces him it is no longer the right way to do, but she gets the idea to use the remaining Power Coins on a reactor to spread the Morphin Energy around everyone.
 They attack a giant Eclipta until the reactor explodes, but she is already taken down by the Coinless and the Black Dragon Army, now reformed as the "Shattered".
 While Slayer begins to rebuild Angel Grove, Andros informs Dark Specter about Eclipta's defeat.